COPRS/infrastructure/docs/user_manuals/how-to/Filesystem.md

 ### Update Ceph to integrate the volume into the Ceph pool

-There is two possible way to achieve this.
+There are two possible way to achieve this.
 Either by deleting the pod Rook operator or by modifying Ceph custom resource definitions (CRD).

 #### Delete the Pod operator

 ```Bash
 kubectl -n NAMESPACE delete po $(kubectl -n NAMESPACE get po -l app=rook-ceph-operator -o jsonpath='{.items[0].metadata.name}')
 ```
-The deployment generate a new Rook operator Pod which will roll out the Ceph cluster configuration pods.
+The deployment generates a new Rook operator Pod which will roll out the Ceph cluster configuration pods.

 #### Modify the CRD

-Updating Ceph CRD provoke a new deployment of Ceph cluster configuration pods.
+Updating Ceph CRD provokes a new deployment of Ceph cluster configuration pods.

 ```Bash
 kubectl edit cephclusters.ceph.rook.io -n NAMESPACE CEPH_CLUSTER_NAME